2018 Whitetail Workshops Attendee Information

 8877 N. Derby Rd.

 Six Lakes, Michigan 48886

-All attendees using their cell phone GPS’s have had issues finding 8877 N. Derby Rd. (in/field location) on Saturday mornings whereas the attendees using vehicle GPS’s didn’t, so below are printed directions in case you get lost in the vicinity and the location is very simple to find.
+Attendees using their cell phone GPS’s have had issues finding 8877 N. Derby Rd. (in/field location) on Saturday mornings whereas the attendees using vehicle GPS’s haven’t, so below are printed directions in case you get lost in the vicinity and the location is very simple to find.

 -Coming in from northern Michigan: Take Highway 27 south to M-46 then go west about 23 miles to Derby Rd. then turn north to first farm on left side of Derby Rd., or come south on M-66 to M-46 and turn east on M-46 and go 1 mile to Derby Rd. then turn north to first farm on left.